The groupoid approach to equilibrium states on right LCM semigroup C*-algebras: The groupoid picture

 The set $\widehat{E(S)}$ is a compact space in the topology of pointwise convergence.
 We then define a topology on $\CG(S)$ by taking as a basis of topology the sets where $s,t \in S$ and $U$ is an open subset of

 One checks that this turns $\CG(S)$ into a locally compact, but not necessarily Hausdorff, \'{e}tale groupoid.
-This means that every point of $\CG(S)$ has a locally compact Hausdorff neighbourhood, the unit space $\CG(S)^{(0)}$ and the fibers $\CG(S)^\chi=r^{-1}(\chi)$ of the range map $r$ are Hausdorff, and $r$ is a local homeomorphism (cf.~\cite{Pat}*{Definitions~2.2.1 and~2.2.3}).
-This groupoid is second countable if $S$ is countable.
+To be precise, by a locally compact \'{e}tale groupoid we mean a groupoid $\CG$ endowed with a topology such that: \begin{enumerate} \item[-] the groupoid operations are continuous; \item[-] every point of $\CG$ has a compact Hausdorff neighbourhood; \item[-] the unit space $\CG^{(0)}$ and the fibers $\CG^\chi=r^{-1}(\chi)$ of the range map $r$ are Hausdorff; \item[-] the map $r$ is a local homeomorphism; \end{enumerate} see~\cite{Pat}*{Definitions~2.2.1 and~2.2.3} or~\cite{MW}*{p.6}.
+The groupoid $\CG(S)$ is second countable if $S$ is countable.

-The space $C_c(\CG(S))$ is defined as the linear span of functions $f$ such that $f$ is continuous with compact support on an open Hausdorff set and zero outside that set.
-Being equipped with the convolution product and the involution $f^*(g)=\overline{f(g^{-1})}$, the space $C_c(\CG(S))$ becomes a $*$-algebra, and its C$^*$-enveloping algebra $C^*(\CG(S))$ is isomorphic to $C^*(S)$.
-Explicitly, the isomorphism $C^*(S)\to C^*(\CG(S))$ is given by
+Given a locally compact \'{e}tale groupoid $\CG$, the space $C_c(\CG)$ is defined as the linear span of functions $f$ such that $f$ is continuous, with compact support, on an open Hausdorff set and zero outside that set.
+Note that such functions $f$ are not necessarily continuous on $\CG$ (and for this reason the space $C_c(\CG)$ is denoted by $\mathscr{C}(\CG)$ in~\cite{MW}).
+Being equipped with the convolution product and the involution $f^*(g)=\overline{f(g^{-1})}$, the space $C_c(\CG)$ becomes a $*$-algebra, and its C$^*$-enveloping algebra is denoted by $C^*(\CG)$.